NyiajNpis/startup/README.md

 ![Sketch of the planned layout of Chat DewPT, added in markdown, with general sketches of text and icons, and their arrangement.
-Before and after the login at the top, it would technically be a different page, but I want it to appear cohesive.](https://github.com/NyiajNpis/startup/blob/main/StartupSketch.jpg)https://github.com/NyiajNpis/startup/blob/main/StartupSketch.jpg
+Before and after the login would technically be different pages, but it will look similar to appear cohesive](https://github.com/NyiajNpis/startup/blob/main/StartupSketch.jpg)